Economy > Trade Stats: compare key data on Macau & United Kingdom

 - With US > US imports of industrial organic chemicals per 1000: US imports of industrial organic chemicals, USD Thousands, 2004.
 Figures expressed per thousand population for the same year.

-- With US > US imports of miscellaneous nonferrous metals per 1000: US imports of miscellaneous nonferrous metals, USD Thousands, 2004.
-Figures expressed per thousand population for the same year.
+- With US > US imports of photographic and optical equipment per million: US imports of photographic and optical equipment, USD Thousands, 2004.
+Figures expressed per million population for the same year.

 - With US > US imports of other materials > Except chemicals per million: US imports of other materials, except chemicals, USD Thousands, 2004.
 Figures expressed per million population for the same year.

 SOURCES: International Monetary Fund, Balance of Payments Statistics Yearbook and data files.
 World Bank World Development Indicators.
 Population figures from World Bank: (1) United Nations Population Division.
 World Population Prospects, (2) United Nations Statistical Division.
 Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.; CIA World Factbooks 18 December 2003 to 28 March 2011; World Bank national accounts data.
 Population figures from World Bank: (1) United Nations Population Division.
 World Population Prospects, (2) United Nations Statistical Division.
 Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.; International Monetary Fund, Balance of Payments Statistics Yearbook and data files.
 World Bank World Development Indicators.; World Development Indicators database; CIA World Factbooks 18 December 2003 to 28 March 2011.
 Population figures from World Bank: (1) United Nations Population Division.
 World Population Prospects, (2) United Nations Statistical Division.
 Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.; US Census Bureau; World Development Indicators database.
 Population figures from World Bank: (1) United Nations Population Division.
 World Population Prospects, (2) United Nations Statistical Division.
 Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.; US Census Bureau.
 Population figures from World Bank: (1) United Nations Population Division.
 World Population Prospects, (2) United Nations Statistical Division.
-Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.; FTDWebMaster, Foreign Trade Division, U.S. Census Bureau; United Nations, Comtrade database.
+Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.; FTDWebMaster, Foreign Trade Division, U.S. Census Bureau; US Census Bureau.
+GDP figures sourced from World Bank national accounts data, and OECD National Accounts data files.; FTDWebMaster, Foreign Trade Division, U.S. Census Bureau.
 Population figures from World Bank: (1) United Nations Population Division.
 World Population Prospects, (2) United Nations Statistical Division.
 Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.; United Nations, Comtrade database.
-GDP figures sourced from World Bank national accounts data, and OECD National Accounts data files.; International Monetary Fund, Balance of Payments database, and World Bank, International Debt Statistics.
-World Bank World Development Indicators.; International Monetary Fund, Balance of Payments Statistics Yearbook and data files.
-World Bank World Development Indicators.
-GDP figures sourced from World Bank national accounts data, and OECD National Accounts data files.; FTDWebMaster, Foreign Trade Division, U.S. Census Bureau.
 Population figures from World Bank: (1) United Nations Population Division.
 World Population Prospects, (2) United Nations Statistical Division.
-Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.; International Monetary Fund, Balance of Payments Statistics Yearbook and data files, and World Bank and OECD GDP estimates.
-World Bank World Development Indicators.; World Bank national accounts data.
-GDP figures sourced from World Bank national accounts data, and OECD National Accounts data files.; World Bank staff estimates.
+Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.; United Nations, Comtrade database.
+GDP figures sourced from World Bank national accounts data, and OECD National Accounts data files.; International Monetary Fund, Balance of Payments Statistics Yearbook and data files.
+World Bank World Development Indicators.
+GDP figures sourced from World Bank national accounts data, and OECD National Accounts data files.; United Nations, Comtrade database.; World Bank national accounts data; World Bank staff estimates.
 Population figures from World Bank: (1) United Nations Population Division.
 World Population Prospects, (2) United Nations Statistical Division.
-Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.; World Bank staff estimates.
-GDP figures sourced from World Bank national accounts data, and OECD National Accounts data files.; World Trade Organization.
-GDP figures sourced from World Bank national accounts data, and OECD National Accounts data files.
+Population and Vital Statistics Report (various years), (3) Census reports and other statistical publications from national statistical offices, (4) Eurostat: Demographic Statistics, (5) Secretariat of the Pacific Community: Statistics and Demography Programme, and (6) U.S. Census Bureau: International Database.